megabytis/applied-ML-notebooks/Scikit-learn/Machine_Learning/5-algorithms.md

 # 🧠 Machine Learning Algorithms Cheatsheet

-## ✅ Supervised & Unsupervised Learning — All Major Algorithms
+## ✅ Supervised, Unsupervised & Reinforcement Learning

+— All Major Algorithms to solve any type of problems

 ---